 Does funding have to be used for CTE courses and programs or could it be used for other collaborative classes between high schools?

-- Funding can only be used to develop or expand CTE courses or programs.
+Funding can only be used to develop or enhance CTE courses, programs, or experiences.

 Can LYFT funds be used for student transportation?